ppawel/openstreetmap-watch-list/INSTALL.md

 Install Osmosis
 ===============

 For now we're using a modified version of Osmosis, this should just be an Osmosis plugin in the future.

-    git clone -b owldb-plugin https://github.com/ppawel/osmosis.git
+To build Osmosis with the OWL plugin, do the following in a checked out OWL repository:

+    git submodule init
+    git submodule update
-    cd osmosis/
+    cd osmosis-plugin
     ant build
     # Copy resulting build to a path of your convenience